Jodie Harrison Basketball League 4th-8th Grade Player Evaluations

 Jodie Harrison Basketball League Information

-2nd-8th grade boys and girls
+2nd-8th grade boys and girls Jodie Harrison

 The Jodie Harrison Basketball League is named in memory of Jodie Harrison, a longtime coach and Athletic Director at Hinsdale Central High School whose life was tragically cut short by in an accident involving an intoxicated driver.
 The league focuses on Coach Harrison’s teachings of mastering the fundamentals basketball and enjoying the game.
 The league philosophy focuses on participation, sportsmanship, learning the fundamentals of the game and creating an atmosphere for all players to succeed.
 This is not a traveling or ultra-competitive league.